MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-50-Domestic-Licensing-Production-Utilization-Facilities/subjectgroup-ECFR2f76ac8b7f9e21e-Issuance-Limitations-Conditions-Licenses-Construction-Permits/section-50.55a.md

 (xxi) *Section XI condition: Table IWB-2500-1 examination requirements.* (A) [Reserved]

-(B) *Table IWB-2500-1 examination.* Use of the provisions of IWB-2500(f) and (g) and Table IWB-2500-1 Notes 6 and 7 of the 2017 Edition of ASME Section XI for examination of Examination Category B-D Item Numbers B3.90 and B3.100 shall be subject to the following conditions:
+(B) *Table IWB-2500-1 examination.* Use of the provisions of IWB-2500(f) and (g) and Table IWB-2500-1 Notes 6 and 7 of Section XI, 2017 Edition through the latest edition incorporated by reference in paragraph (a)(1)(ii) of this section, for examination of Examination Category B-D Item Numbers B3.90 and B3.100 shall be subject to the following conditions:

 (*1*) A plant-specific evaluation demonstrating the criteria of IWB-2500(f) are met must be maintained in accordance with IWA-1400(l).